SteadyCadence/api-docs/content/06-records.md

 ## Relationships

-> Oliver, I'm getting lots of empty responses for this seciont
+> Oliver, there are quite a few errors / gaps in this section.
+Will need your help to fill it in.

 Each location has a relationship with one or more parties, and each of those parties has a specific type of relationship with the land.
 For example, a municipal body may own a park, and a local tribe may have right-of-way access to it.
 Ownership and right-of-way-access are both types of relationships.
-(Note that sometimes you may also see the word "tenure" in lieu of the word "relationship.")
+(Note that sometimes you may also see the word "tenure" in lieu of or alongside the word "relationship.")

 _<a href="https://docs.cadasta.org/en/04-records.html#location-relationships" target="_blank">Read more about Relationships in our Platform Documentation</a>_